Last updated: 1 July 2020

 What’s happening with the smartMonday team?

 smartMonday, and our wider organisation Aon, have adopted a flexible workplace approach and are using technology to work remotely.
+We will be returning to our offices slowly over coming months, in line with state and local regulations.
 We are committed to supporting you and have a ‘business as usual’ approach.
 Our focus on you, the member, continues to be our priority.